 Peter Alden, our teacher, poses with his Millenium House.

 This was the group that worked alongside of me during that memorable week.
 6 new dollshouses were born.

 4 years later - some progress!
 The entrance hall nearly finished but no bannister yet.
+The bannister has since been made for me by Miracle chicken urns.
 How did I do it?

 PROGRESS!
 The brickwork is individual bricks cut from card sold by Peter Clark.
 I then sealed them with a matte sealer.
 The quoins are finished and the stone work on the ground floor is painted.
 The railings are finished on the photo on the right.
 The roof is real slate from Richard Stacey in England.
 The extension has been added.
 The conservatory, built with the extension on my second Dolls House Holiday, has the trompe l' oeie painting done by Annie Trew.
 See below for a close up.
 Still have to do the glass.
 The stone arches and the pavement are Paper Clay.
 Front door is now black.
 The address is 64 Bath Street.